backstage/community-plugins/workspaces/github-actions/plugins/github-actions/README.md

 ## Limitations

 - There is a limit of 100 apps for one OAuth client/token pair
-- The OAuth application must be at the GitHub organization level in order to display the workflows.
-If you do not see any workflows, confirm the OAuth application was created in the organization and not a specific user account.

 ## Optional Workflow Runs Card View